Created on

 Select the right icon in the Details column will display the script log.

-The following examples show how the output should look like normally:
+The following examples show how the output should look normal:

 Example 1: